Network security

 DDoS attacks come in various forms, each uniquely crafted to disrupt, overwhelm, and hinder.

-Understanding these common attack types isn't just about knowing how they work but also about getting into the minds of the attackers.
+Understanding these common attack types isn't just about knowing how they work but also about getting into the attackers' minds.
 These attacks range from flooding with too much traffic to using clever requests to drain resources.

 This knowledge is crucial for anyone looking to fortify their digital defenses against these cyber threats.
 DDoS attacks vary in form and method, but the primary types include: